Dr. Irene Pepperberg

 Photo – Mike Lovett, Brandeis University Photographer

-She is also a lecturer and research associate at Harvard University, in Cambridge, MA.
+Dr. Irene Pepperberg is a Research Associate and lecturer at Harvard University in Cambridge, MA.

 Ph.D., Chemical Physics, Harvard University, 1976